Perlkonig/grav-theme-knowledge-base/README.md

 ![](screenshot.jpg)

 This is a basic theme for a knowledge base for [Grav CMS](http://getgrav.org).
+It is minimal by design and is easy to customize.

 ## Installation